 Although testosterone is most commonly associated with men’s health, that doesn't mean it is not important for women as well.
 Women need lower levels of testosterone than men, but they do produce testosterone in small amounts in their ovaries and adrenal glands.
-Those small amount can still be critical to your health.
+Those small amounts can still be critical to your overall health and well-being.
 Testosterone is important to your sex drive, your fertility and the production of new red blood cells.
-It affects your muscle mass and how you distribute fat.
+Testosterone affects your muscle mass and how you distribute fat.
 Hormone replacement therapy as a treatment for low testosterone is not just for men.
-Women can also benefit from testosterone replacement therapy as well.
+In the presence of low testosterone, women can also benefit from testosterone replacement therapy as well.

-Your symptoms may suggest low testosterone, but we will take a blood sample to check your levels.
-We'll also assess your health and talk to you about how you are feeling overall.
-If we think you may benefit from testosterone replacement therapy, we'll talk to you about your options.
+Your symptoms may suggest low testosterone, but our medical team confirms your testosterone levels with a simple blood sample.
+We will also assess your overall health and talk to you about how you are feeling.
+If our medical team thinks you may benefit from testosterone replacement therapy, they will talk to you about your options.

-If your testosterone levels are low, we can treat you with hormone replacement therapy.
-At HerKare, we administer bioidentical testosterone via injections.
-Bioidentical replacement therapy uses natural hormones instead of synthetic ones.
-Injections are our preferred method for HRT because they allow us to control the dosage, closely monitor your levels and make adjustments as necessary.
+If your testosterone levels are low, our medical team may recommend a treatment protocol of the bioidentical hormone replacement of testosterone via injection.
+Injections are our preferred method for HRT because they allow our medical team to control the dosage, closely monitor your levels and make adjustments as necessary.
 You'll come in to our HerKare office every couple of weeks for an injection and a quick check of those levels.

-Menopause is a time that brings a number of hormonal changes that may be treated with HRT, and testosterone is one of those hormones that is present in lower levels as women age.
-However, you might also develop low testosterone if you need to have your ovaries removed or if you develop a condition called adrenal insufficiency, in which your adrenal glands do not function properly.
+Menopause is a time that brings a number of hormonal changes that may be treated with HRT, and testosterone is one of those hormones that is present in declining levels for many women as they age.
+However, low testosterone may occur for reasons other than menopause, such as when ovaries have been removed or in the presence of a condition known as adrenal insufficiency in which your adrenal glands do not function properly.